the movement practice of cinema antiplastique

 4. who are “the people”? ie, which people will benefit from this practice / who is cinema antiplastique for?

-our work can benefit a very broad and diverse range of people. please see our offerings. page for this the wide and intergenerational range.
+our work can benefit a very broad and diverse range of people. please see our general offerings page for a better understanding of this wide, intergenerational and inclusive range.

 our space is wheelchair accessible.